-Here we share the stories behind parks: learn about conservation projects and the challenges of climate change, be inspired by our volunteers, discover tips on how to be a better park visitor, or learn what it takes to become a BC Parks Ranger.
+Get to know BC Parks through the stories and perspectives of our volunteers, partners, and staff.
+Learn about conservation projects and the challenges of climate change, be inspired by the tireless efforts of volunteers, discover tips on how to be a better park visitor, or learn what it takes to become a BC Parks Ranger.

 (cover photo: Boya Lake / Destination BC)

 Cape Scott Provincial Park sits 563-kilometres from Victoria on the northwestern tip of Vancouver Island.
 I heard of it a few years ago when I was getting ready to hike the West Coast Trail.
 Cape...
 Read More

 B.C.’s impressive protected area system is comprised of protected areas that were established to protect representative ecosystems in the province, and specific habitat values characterized by the...
 Read More